-- Conduct stakeholder analyses to understand needs of target audiences, interest in and capacity to engage with the evidence;
+- Conduct stakeholder analyses to understand the needs of a target audience's interest in and capacity to engage with the evidence

-- Review various convening models (such as workshops and communities of practice) and facilitation techniques to support engagement with and dialogue around evidence;
+- Demonstrate various engagement models (such as workshops and communities of practice) and facilitation techniques to support engagement dissemination with and dialogue around evidence

 Applies Towards the Following Certificates